Are Hot Tub Installations Worth It?

-Though hot tubs are well-known for their recreational use, there are other reasons to opt for adding one to your backyard, pool area or even a dedicated area inside your home.
+Though hot tubs are well-known for their recreational use, there are other therapeutic reasons to add one to your backyard, pool area, or even a dedicated area inside your home.
 The benefits of a hot tub installation include:

 - Relaxation.
-Anyone who has ever slipped into a warm bath can attest to the relaxation the water can provide.
-Add in jets and constant warm temperature, and feeling tense muscles relax is a given.
+Anyone who has ever slipped into a warm bath can attest to the relaxation the hot water can provide.
+Add in hydrotherapy massage jets and the constant warm temperature, and feeling tense muscles relax is a given.

 - Better Sleep.
 As your temperature drops after a good soak, your body relaxes into a state that can provide much better sleep.

 - Improved Mobility.
 According to the Arthritis Foundation, time in a hot tub can improve quality of life.
-Participating in a warm water exercise program two or three times a week can help individuals move around better and with up to 40% less pain.
+Taking advantage of warm water two or three times a week can help individuals move around better and experience up to 40% less pain.

 - Other Health Improvements.
 A hot tub can help with things other than sleep and mobility.
 A 2017 study on hyperthermic baths found that the warmth of a 30 minute soak can improve heart function and reduce depressive symptoms as well.

 - Increase in Family Time.
-Just as with a patio, porch or other gathering place, a hot tub with plenty of room provides a good opportunity for a whole family to get together and discuss the events of the day.
+Just as with an outdoor patio, porch or other gathering place, a hot tub with plenty of room provides a good opportunity for the whole family to get together and spend quality time.